 Various surveys say that the rate of suicide attempts is 4 times greater for LGBT youth compared to their straight folks.
 LGB youth who come from highly rejecting families are 8.4 times as likely to have attempted suicide as LGB peers who reported no or low levels of family rejection.
 The homophobic atmosphere can, therefore, impact the mental health of a child.
 Acceptance from parents and society can make things better.
 It is only possible when the legal system comes hand in hand with eradicating the stigma of homosexuality, and makes an inclusive society.
 Societies evolve, and the same must be reflected on and by legal systems.
 The onus is on the lawmakers- whether to uphold or rescind the regressive laws of the country.

 PM Modi tweeted, in no time at all, in commemoration of the 49 killed in the Orlando gay bar in June 2016.
 A pertinent question that must be raised here is whether the Prime Minister will walk an extra mile, and undo the mistake done by the apex court?
 Will he make an effort to wipe homophobia and ignorance that was smelled within BJP when they voted against the private member bill, which could have decriminalized homosexuality, in 2016?

-It is imperative for the government to understand that treating ‘sexual minorities’ of this country as second class citizens, with an aggressive implementation of an archaic law, is not raj dharma.
+It is imperative for the government to understand that treating ‘sexual minorities’ of this country as second-class citizens, with an aggressive implementation of an archaic law, is not raj dharma.
 The dream for Ram Rajya is of every Indian – not just a theocratic one – but one that will uphold the ideals of equality, justice, liberty and integrity.
-The government therefore needs to trash Section 377 along with the other 400 obsolete laws, at the earliest.
+The Supreme Court, therefore, needs to trash Section 377 along with the other 400 obsolete laws, at the earliest.